MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/projectawayoperator.md

 ## See also

-To choose what columns fromn the input to keep in the output, use [project-keep](project-keep-operator.md).
+To choose what columns from the input to keep in the output, use [project-keep](project-keep-operator.md).